columnflow/columnflow/docs/user_guide/plotting.md

 ::::

-This will produce a plot with three bins, containing the event yield before applying any selection and after each selector step, where we always apply the locical and of all previous selector steps.
+This will produce a plot with three bins, containing the event yield before applying any selection and after each selector step, where we always apply the logical ```and``` of all previous selector steps.

 To create plots of variables as part of the cutflow, we also provide the {py:class}`~columnflow.tasks.cutflow.PlotCutflowVariables1D`, which mostly behaves the same as the